Module terminal

 Terminal library for Lua.

 This terminal library builds upon the cross-platform terminal capabilities of LuaSystem.
-As such it works modern terminals on Windows, Unix, and Mac systems.
+As such it works in modern terminals on Windows, Unix, and Mac systems.

 For generic instruction please read the introduction.